Ashuapmushuan Wildlife Reserve: Territory

 The area of the reserve is 4487 km2.
-The territory is covered by a pine forest south with hardwood which gradually converts to the north by a forest of black spruce and jack pine.
+The territory is covered in the south by a pine forest with hardwood which gradually converts to a forest of black spruce and jack pine to the north.
+It contains some 1200 lakes and numerous streams and rivers.

-The forest industry operates Forest Wildlife Reserve Ashuapmushuan under supply and forest management agreements (CAAF) granted by the Ministry of Natural Resources.
+The forest industry operates in Ashuapmushuan Wildlife Reserve under supply and forest management agreements (CAAF) granted by the Ministry of Natural Resources.

 Activities and facilities

 In this Wildlife Reserve, eleven cottages located on the shore of Lake Chigoubiche to end rental boaters.
 Some of these cabins can accommodate two to three people and in the same area, seven cottages are fully equipped to accommodate four to six people.
 Moreover, the rest area Draveurs, at kilometre 48, has four rustic chalets equipped with a more basic equipment.

 On the edge of Lake Dufferin, located a little further south, there is a single cottage for 6 people.
 Closer Quebec Route 167, an old building caretaker is available for groups up to 8 people.
 All the cottages are equipped with Wildlife propane equipment.
 The water is not potable throughout the reserve.
 Wildlife Reserve makes available to vacationers rowboats and kayaks.

+The reserve welcomes numerous fishermen every summer, especially for walleye, northern pike, and brook trout, but also lake trout and lake whitefish.
+Hunting packages for black bear, moose, and small game (spruce grouse, ruffed grouse, and showshoe hare) are also available.